 Other pertinent information concerning the International House Program and Jacksonville State University:

-- The Scholarship recipient will need funds for transportation to the United States and for the return trip to native country.
+- The Scholarship recipient will need funds for transportation to the United States and for the return trip to his/her native country.

 - Students are responsible for their personal and social expenses.